KenKundert/inform/doc/index.rst

     green = 4fff33
       red = ff5733

 You can every specify a collection of templates.
-In this case{k: v for k, v in kwargs if v }
 The first one for which all keys are known is used.
 For example;

     >>> colors = {
     ...     'red': ('ff5733', 'failure'),